desktop/desktop/docs/contributing/README.md

 The following is a set of guidelines for contributing to GitHub Desktop and its related projects, which are hosted in the [Desktop Organization](https://github.com/desktop) on GitHub.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+Note that GitHub Desktop is currently a public beta, so everything is likely to change over time as we learn and refine how we work with the community.

 #### Table Of Contents